br0sk/yiiron/README.md

 Now the magic starts.

 - Run the command `./yiic cronjobs uploadIronWorker`.
 This will output some trace to the screen and it will take a while to run especially if you are on a slow connection.
 This command packages both your application and the Yii framework in a zip file an publishes it to IronWorkers.
+**Note:** As of version 1.0.4 the config file is no longer part of the zip package but uses the config parameter in the upload function.
+This means that the credentials you store in the your config file will no longer be available in the zip file that is being uploaded to IronWorkers.
+This is a more secure way of handling your credentials in the config file.
 When it is finished you should be able to run the myTask command remotely as an IronWorker like this `./yiic cronjobs myAction --ironWorker=true`.
 - Now go to [hud.iron.io/dashboard](https://hud.iron.io/dashboard).
 - Click the IronWorker button next to the project we created earlier.
 The button has a cog on it.